Aslı Özge

-Aslı Özge (born 3 July 1975) is a Turkish director, scenarist and producer.
+Aslı Özge (born 3 July 1975 / 1 January 1975 (?)) is a Turkish director, scenarist and producer.

-Life
+Early life

-Özge was born on 1 January 1975 in Istanbul.
+Özge was born on 1 January 1975 (?) in Istanbul.
 She graduated from Marmara University, Faculty of Fine Arts, Department of Cinema and Television.
 During her time as a student, her short film Capital C was shown at many festivals and won prizes.
 After graduation, she settled in Berlin where she studied philosophy.

 Career

 In 2003, she directed her feature film April with the support of German Film and Television Academy and a German TV channel.
 This film was not released in Turkey.

 In 2005, she completed the filming of her documentary titled Hesperos'un Çömezleri in Istanbul.
 Her feature film Soluksuz was awarded the Balkan Fund Script Development Award at the 46th International Thessaloniki Film Festival.

-In 2010, he wrote and directed the film titled Men on the Bridge.
-She has continued to work in both Turkey and Germany, and her movie Hayatboyu was released in 2013.
+In 2009, he wrote and directed the film titled Men on the Bridge.

+She has continued to work in both Turkey and Germany, and her movie Lifelong (Hayatboyu) was released in 2013.